How to Choose a Kindergarten in Singapore (2026)

 Good signs: structured curriculum with clear learning objectives, balance between teacher-directed and child-initiated activities, regular assessment and parent communication.

-Red flags: "We follow the child's interests entirely" (lack of structure), inability to articulate specific learning goals, heavy reliance on worksheets without hands-on activities.
+Red flags: "We follow the child's interests entirely" (which can mask a lack of structure), inability to articulate specific learning goals, heavy reliance on worksheets without any hands-on activities.

 3. Learning Environment